Background to REACH

 REACH has the following impacts:

 Every chemical made in or imported in the EU (plus Norway, Iceland and Liechtenstein) in a quantity over 1 tonne per annum (tpa) must be registered on the European Chemical Agency (ECHA) database.
-This includes not only pure chemicals but also formulated products and the monomers used to make polymers.
-Registration requires the submission of a dossier that describes the properties and hazards associated with the chemical's manufacture and use.
-The content of the dossier, the cost of the data that it includes, and the fee payable to ECHA depends on the company's size and the quantity that it intends to manufacture or import.
+This includes not only pure chemicals but also the ingredients in mixtures and the monomers used to make polymers.
+The company must submit a dossier that describes the properties and hazards associated with the chemical's manufacture and use.
+The content of the dossier, the cost of the data that it includes, and the fee payable to ECHA depend on the company's size and the quantity of the chemical.
 There are reduced information requirements and fees for substances only used as intermediates, produced and used under strictly controlled conditions.

 Only legal entities registered in the EU can register under REACH.
-Manufacturers including formulators based outside Europe may appoint an Only Representative to register on their behalf so that their importers having to register individually.
+Manufacturers including formulators based outside Europe may appoint an Only Representative to register on their behalf so that their importers do not have to register individually.

 There are exemptions from the need to register for substances that are covered by other legislation (eg. biocides, radio-active materials).
 Exemptions are also possible for certain substances where sufficient information is available to show that they can be considered to present minimal risk.

 ECHA will examine the dossiers to select substances for further evaluation under the Community Rolling Action Plan (CoRAP).
 As a result, some substances will be subject to restrictions on their use or there may be a requirement for companies to apply for authorisation to use them.